bdoolaeghe/cqrs-workshop/workshop8-cdc.md

 # Workshop 8: event queue from change data capture (CDC)

 _Goal:_
-Experiment an event oriented architecture on a legacy state based application, using the change data capture.
+Experiment an event oriented architecture on a legacy DB based application, using the change data capture.

 # Understand Debezium and CDC
 [Debeizium](https://debezium.io/) is a CDC engine compliant with postgres.